ustc-flicar/ustc-flicar.github.io/pages/calibration.md

     <img src="../images/stereo_calib_matlab.png" alt="Hardware Setup" width="70%"/>
 </p>

 The results Camera parameters are provided in OpenCV format.
 To convert MATLAB results to OpenCV format, you need to transpose the projection and rotation matrices.
-See this link for details.<br>
+See this <a href="https://stackoverflow.com/questions/46651936/convert-between-matlab-stereoparameters-and-opencv-stereorectify-stereo-calibrat/50925828#50925828">link</a> for details.<br>
 The camera parameters are notated as:<br>
 <p align="left">
     <img src="../images/camera_param.png" alt="Hardware Setup" width="25%"/>